Red Velvet Cinnamon Rolls: Soft Pull-Apart Spirals With Cocoa and Cream Cheese Icing

 Instructions

-4. Let dough rise until doubled in size.
+4. Cover and let the dough rise in a draft-free area until doubled in size.

-9. Prepare icing and spread over warm rolls.
+9. Beat icing ingredients together and spread over warm rolls before serving.

 Notes